ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 Oil supply isn't something stable, the amount of supply increses steadly over years.

 ![Gold dmend & supply](https://github.com/ChesterHsieh/ChesterHsieh.github.io/blob/master/img/Portfolio_gold.png?raw=true)
+###
+Update 2020/12/18
+It's funny.
+Booming Knowledge flow into my head.
+Gold is not the only value preserve asset.

 ## Sum up
 Let's talk if we agree the assumptions.
 We should know the currency need to find the exit, the real estate/money/stock is the primary ways for inflation.